whoop-t/omni-preview.nvim/README.md

   <img src="./preview.svg" />
 </p>

-## What does this do? 👀
-* Provides a master list of nvim preview plugins for different filetypes along with simple examples.
+Provides a master list of nvim preview plugins for different filetypes and a command to tie them together.
+Providesane defaults and gets everything working quickly.
-* Creates a command which knows how to stop and start many of these plugins.
-* Optionally provides sane defaults.

 > [!IMPORTANT]
 > Still in early stages and lacking support for many plugins, PR's to support your plugin are super welcome!
 I'll try to add as many as I can.